 Websites like to keep you constantly updated with their daily content.
 And for that, it requests you to allow them to send you notifications.
 Seeing this as an easy way of getting information from your favorite sites, you probably would allow them to send notifications.
 Initially, it might sound all well and good.
-But after quite some time, your device might get bombarded with these notifications in Chrome and the best bet might seem to disable it for good.
+But after quite some time, your device might get bombarded with these notifications and the best bet might seem to disable it for good.
+Here is how you can stop and manage Chrome notifications on Android devices.

 - Open the Chrome browser on your Android device.